nuodb/node-nuodb/_docs/1.getting-started/data-types.md

 #### Number

-The **Number** type in ES is used to represent all numeric types in Javascript.
+The **Number** type in ES is used to represent all numeric types in ECMAScript.
 They are represented as IEEE Double Precision numbers.
-The limitation of this approach chosen in Javascript is that only 53 bits are usable for representing integer numbers; there is NO support in Javascript for 64-bit integers.
+The limitation of this approach chosen in ECMAScript is that only 53 bits are usable for representing integer numbers; there is NO support in ECMAScript for 64-bit integers.

 Inserts of **Number** types into the database uses the shortest permissible representation: